molivajimenez22/Pewlett-Hackard-Analysis/README.md

 ### Resources

-[Entity Relationship Diagrams (ERDs)](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Resources/EmployeeDB.png) - an ERD captured primary keys, foreign keys and data types for each column.
+[Entity Relationship Diagrams (ERDs)](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Resources/EmployeeDB.png) - this ERD captured primary keys, foreign keys and data types for each column.
 Having an ERD map out the data made it easier when creating the same tables in the database.

 [Database Schemas (Tables)](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Resources/schema.sql) - this is the reference code used to create tables in the database.

-[Database Queries](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Queries/queries.sql) - this is the reference code used to combine, count, test the database.
+[Database Queries](https://github.com/molivajimenez22/Pewlett-Hackard-Analysis/blob/main/Queries/queries.sql) - this is the reference code used to combine, count, test the data.

  ## Summary
 Based on the findings, PH can anticipate that 72,458 employees will retire in the next few years.
-Of those retirining, majority are Senior Engineers followed by Senior Staff.
+Of those retirining, majority are Senior Engineers and Senior Staff.
 We recommend that PH focus on recruitment efforts for these roles as they account for 70% of the workforce ready to retire.
 Finally, there are 1549 employees eligible for the Mentorship Program.